stcarrez/ada-keystore/docs/akt.md

 number is given.
 The file descriptor is read to obtain the password.
 This method is safer.

 --passask

-The keystore password is retrieved by the running the external tool _ssh-askpass_(1) which will ask the password through either KDE, Gnome or another desktop interactive application.
+The keystore password is retrieved by the running the external tool **ssh-askpass**(1) which will ask the password through either KDE, Gnome or another desktop interactive application.
 The password is retrieved through a pipe that
-_akt_ sets while launching the command.
+*akt* sets while launching the command.

 --passcmd cmd

-The keystore password is retrieved by the running the external command defined in _cmd_.
+The keystore password is retrieved by the running the external command defined in **cmd**.
 The command should print the password on its standard output without end of line.
 The password is retrieved through a pipe that
-_akt_ sets while launching the command.
+*akt* sets while launching the command.

+--passkey name

+The keystore password is retrieved from a keyfile with the given basename.
+The keyfile is created by the
+*genkey* command and they are stored on the file system in a specific directory.
+Unlike the
+*--passfile* option, only the basename of the file is given to the option and this avoid to give a full path name in some cases.
+This provides the same security level as the *--passfile* option.

 --wallet-key-file file
 Defines the path of a file which contains the wallet master key file.

+--wallet-key name
+Defines the name of the key file which contains the wallet master key.

 -z
 Erase and fill with zeros instead of random values.